tw-in-js/twind/packages/runtime/README.md

 ---

-Manages a single Twind instance which observes the DOM.
+Manages a single Twind instance — works in browser and server.

 ## Installation